Back to Blog

 EU AI Act vs ISO 42001: Understanding the 7 Key Differences That Impact Your AI Governance Strategy

-With the global AI governance market projected to surge from $227.65 million in 2024 to a staggering $4.3 billion by 2033 (representing a 36.71% CAGR), the stakes have never been higher.
-As 78% of organizations now deploy AI systems (up from 55% in 2023), understanding the differences between the EU AI Act and ISO 42001 isn't just academic - it's business-critical.
+With the global AI governance market projected to grow from $227.65 million in 2024 to $4.3 billion by 2033, and 78% of organizations now deploying AI systems, understanding the differences between the EU AI Act and ISO 42001 is business-critical.

-This complexity creates real business risks.
-Companies operating in the EU must comply with the AI Act or face severe penalties, but many also recognize the value of ISO 42001 certification for demonstrating responsible AI practices globally.
-The question isn't whether to engage with AI governance - it's understanding which framework serves your specific needs and how they work together.
+Companies operating in the EU must comply with the AI Act.
+Many also recognize ISO 42001 certification's value for demonstrating responsible AI globally.
+Understanding which framework serves your needs—and how they work together—is essential.

-At its heart, the EU AI Act employs a risk-based classification system that categorizes AI systems into four distinct tiers: unacceptable risk (prohibited), high risk, limited risk, and minimal risk.
-This tiered approach ensures that regulatory burden aligns proportionally with potential harm.
+The Act categorizes AI systems into four tiers: unacceptable risk (prohibited), high risk, limited risk, and minimal risk.

 EU AI Act Risk Classification